lovingmage/lovingmage.github.io/_pages/students.md

 1. Strong self-motivation, responsible, and reliable (**most important**).
 2. Enthusiasm for building secure, reliable systems and hardware.
-3. Solid foundation in algorithms and data structures.
+3. Solid foundation in algorithms, data structures and computer systems (or architecture).
 4. Proficiency in system or lower-level (verilog, HLS, etc.) programming.
-5. Solid knowledge in system design or computer architecture.

 **Desirable, but not essential:**